wvallen/aggregatedfolds_live/src/posts/250728-the-divergence-threshold.md

 Enzymes go further.
 Their shape defines function.
 They grip molecules with uncanny precision.
 But still—no choice, only collision.

-Then there’s Tetrahymena, a single-celled swimmer.
+Then there’s *Tetrahymena*, a single-celled swimmer.
 When it reverses in response to gradients or charge, it isn’t merely reacting—it’s adjusting.
 The response is conditional.
 It smells of choice.

 And then there’s me.
 A human with memory and motive.
 Who decided to build a deck.
 I chose its place, sourced the materials, judged the grain, placed the fasteners.
 That wasn’t inevitable.
 It was authored.